Kagemaru1/learn-programming/README.md

 Study
 Day 1
 Date February 19.
-I started ti learn programming.
+I started to learn programming.
 I will use JS and try SoftUni curriculum.

 ---